MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/business-performance-analytics/business-performance-analytics-self-help-overview.md

 To maintain the accuracy of report data, business performance analytics assesses the quality of the source data.
 If the assessments don't meet defined rules, business performance analytics logs information in the **Bpa self help logs** table in Microsoft Dataverse.
 This table provides insights into issues and helps you take appropriate action.

-## Access the business performanc analytics self help logs table
+## Access the business performance analytics self help logs table

 To access the **Bpa self help logs** table, follow these steps.